 I love fly fishing.
 I used to live in Colorado and could see moving back someday.
 I really enjoy the outdoors, and there’s something magical that happens when you stand knee-deep in Rocky Mountain water to delicately present a weightless fly.
 It's quite peaceful and grounding.

 Trust yourself and have faith in the unknown.
-Our free will is best utilized by trusting our instincts, and that which we cannot control takes faith.
+Our free will is best utilized by simply trusting our creator and higher power, along with our earthly instincts to guide us.
 The earlier in life we learn this, the better.
 I wish I could teach my younger self about this.

 Thanks for the opportunity to speak with you, Anna.
 I'm excited about the future of our company and making an impact in the data science and tech industry.